jackstapleton/rdb-autoscaling/whitepaper.md

 `.u.asg.sub` first makes some checks on the arguments.

-- Ensure `t` and `s` are enlisted.
+- Ensures `t` and `s` are enlisted.
-- Check that the count of `t` and `s` match.
+- Checks that the count of `t` and `s` match.
-- Check that all tables in `t` are available for subscription.
+- Checks that all tables in `t` are available for subscription.

 A record is then added to `.u.asg.tab` for the subscriber.
-Finally, `.u.asg.tab` is checked to see if there is another RDB in the queue.
+Finally, `.u.asg.tab` is checked to see if there are other RDBs in the same queue.
 If the queue is empty the tickerplant will immediately make this RDB the **live** subscriber.

 ```q